solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/Before the HOL - Building the business migration case with Windows Server and SQL Server.md

 4. Fill in the required ARM template parameters.
     - Create a new **Resource group**
     - Select a **Region**
-    - Specify a **Resource Name Base** (specify a base value that includes your initials to keep unique to prevent naming conflicts, for example `tailspincp`)
+    - Specify a **Resource Name Base** (specify a base value that includes your initials to keep unique to prevent naming conflicts, for example, `tailspincp`)
     - Select **Review + create**

 5. Agree to the Terms and conditions and select **Create**.